-Select Enabled to use the Enhanced Intel SpeedStep Technology and allow the system to automatically adjust processor voltage and core frequency in an effort to reduce power consumption and heat dissipation.
+Select Enabled to use the Enhanced Intel SpeedStep Technology and allows the system to automatically adjust processor voltage and core frequency in an effort to reduce power consumption and heat dissipation.
 The options are Enabled and Disabled.
-Please refer to Intel's web site for details.
+Please refer to Intel's web site for detailed information.

-▶CPU Cache Control
+► CPU Cache Control

-DCU Prefetch (Available when supported by the CPU.)
+Adjacent Cache Line Prefetch (Available when supported by the CPU.)